O'Bryant Coat of Arms, Family Crest and O'Bryant Family History

 The name O'Bryant in Ireland is sometimes used as a form of O'Brien, taken from the native Gaelic O'Briain Sept, that of King Brian Boru.
 The Norman name Bryan is also changed in this fashion.
 This family settled in County Kilkenny where the name can still today be found.

-A Sept or Clan is a collective term describing a group of persons whose immediate ancestors had a common surname and all inhabited the same lands.
+A Sept is an ancient form of a Clan and is a group of people whose ancestors all bore the same surname and inhabited the same locality.

 Meaning of Symbols & Colors on the O'Bryant Coat of Arms